 The Dickinson in Mexico Program at the University of Querétaro is an integral part of the LALC major at the college.
 This is a spring semester program.
 Students who participate in other off-campus programs approved by the college's Dean of International Education may petition the Committee of Contributing Faculty to have a maximum of three Latin American courses taken in said programs applied to the requirements stated above.

-Information regarding other approved non-Dickinson programs which may be appropriate for LALC majors is available through the Office of Global Education.
+Information regarding other approved non-Dickinson programs which may be appropriate for LALC majors is available through the Center for Global Study and Engagement.